 Even if we comply with all FDA pre-approval regulatory requirements, the FDA may determine that our product candidates are not safe or effective, and we may never obtain final regulatory approval for such product candidates.
 If we fail to obtain final regulatory approval for some or all of our product candidates, we will have fewer commercial products, if any, and correspondingly lower product revenues, if any.
-Even if our product candidates receive final regulatory approval, such final regulatory approval may involve limitations on the indications and conditions of use or marketing claims for our products, or may not include certain of the abuse-deterrence claims or clinical trial data that we have sought, and will seek, to include in the product label for our DETERx-based product candidates.
+Even if our product candidates receive final regulatory approval, such final regulatory approval may involve limitations on the indications and conditions of use or marketing claims for our products, or may not include certain abuse-deterrence claims or clinical trial data that we have sought, and will seek, to include in the product label.
 If we do not receive regulatory approval to include certain abuse-deterrence claims, or certain clinical data, in our product labels, our ability to successfully commercialize our products may be limited and our financial results may be adversely impacted.
 Further, later discovery of previously unknown problems or adverse events could result in additional regulatory restrictions, including withdrawal of products and addition of warnings or other statements on the product label.
 The FDA is likely to require us to perform lengthy Phase 4 post-approval clinical efficacy or safety trials.
-As part of the FDA's tentative approval for Xtampza, the FDA identified a number of studies that we will have to conduct if Xtampza receives final regulatory approval, including required pediatric assessments and the post-marketing studies that have been required for other ER/LA opioid analgesics to estimate the serious risks of misuse, abuse, addiction, overdose, and death associated with long-term use of these medications for the management of chronic pain.
-The FDA will also require studies specific to Xtampza, including: (i) an epidemiologic study to evaluate whether the abuse-deterrent properties of Xtampza actually result in a significant and meaningful decrease in misuse and abuse, and their consequences with respect to addiction, overdose, and death; (ii) several long-term animal studies to evaluate the mixture of beeswax, carnauba wax, and myristic acid that is representative of Xtampza's composition; (iii) a study to characterize the levels of lead in Xtampza to inform a proposed release specification to adequately control levels of lead; and (iv) an evaluation of the beeswax employed in Xtampza's composition for potential residual levels of contaminants.
-If Xtampza receives final regulatory approval,
+As part of the FDA's approval of Xtampza, the FDA identified a number of studies that we will have to conduct, including required pediatric assessments and the post-marketing studies that have been required for other ER/LA opioid analgesics to estimate the serious risks of misuse, abuse, addiction, overdose, and death associated with long-term use of these medications for the management of chronic pain.
+The FDA will also require studies specific to Xtampza, including: (i) an epidemiologic study to evaluate whether the abuse-deterrent properties of Xtampza actually result in a significant and meaningful decrease in missuse and abuse, and their consequences with respect to addiction, overd